arjunmenon/gakki/readme.md

 # Gakki

 Gakki is a mixed architecture chat bot.
-It was designed to simulate dialogues with human.
+It was designed to simulate conducting dialogues with humans.

 An example of typical input would be some thing like this: